 If you're concerned about security, send your CD via insured mail, UPS, FedEx, etc.

-Record company, artist promotion, and music tracking calls are taken at 901-528-0560 by program/music director This email address is being protected from spambots.
-You need JavaScript enabled to view it..
+Record company, artist promotion, and music tracking calls are taken at 901-528-0560 by program/music director Brian Craig.
 Do not call the air room to follow up on a CD submission.